dreamfactorysoftware/df-docker/README.md

 ## 3) Ensure that the database container is created and running
 `docker run -d --name df-mysql -e "MYSQL_ROOT_PASSWORD=root" -e "MYSQL_DATABASE=dreamfactory" -e "MYSQL_USER=df_admin" -e "MYSQL_PASSWORD=df_admin" mysql`

+## 4) Ensure that the redis container is created and running
+`docker run -d --name df-redis redis`

-## 4) Start the dreamfactorysoftware/df-docker container with linked MySQL server or with external MySQL server
+## 5) Start the dreamfactorysoftware/df-docker container with linked MySQL and Redis server
-If your database runs inside another container you can simply link it under the name `db`.
+If your database and redis runs inside another container you can simply link it under the name `db` and `rd` respectively.

-`docker run -d -p 127.0.0.1:80:80 --link df-mysql:db dreamfactorysoftware/df-docker`
+`docker run -d -p 127.0.0.1:80:80 --link df-mysql:db --link df-redis:rd dreamfactorysoftware/df-docker`

-## 5) Add an entry to /etc/hosts
+## 6) Add an entry to /etc/hosts
 127.0.0.1 dreamfactory.app

-## 6) Access the app
+## 7) Access the app
 Go to 127.0.0.1 in your browser.
 It will take some time the first time.
 You will be asked to create your first admin user.

 # Configuration method 2 (use docker-compose)